PTsolvers/Julia-HPC-Scales/README.md

 As an optional exercise, you can implement different formulation to invert for fluxes $\boldsymbol{q}$ instead, or combine both pressures and fluxes with different weights.

-#### Task 2a: refactor the code by extracting the forward and inverse solvers into the
+#### ✏️ Task 2a: refactor the code by extracting the forward and inverse solvers into the

 Start from the file [geothermal_2D_gpu_kp_ad_inv.jl](scripts/geothermal_2D_gpu_kp_ad_inv.jl).
 You can copy the implementations of all the kernels from the previous file with the sensitivity computation.

 Note that there is one additional kernel `smooth_d!` in this file.
-This kernel smoothes the input field using several steps of diffusion.
+This kernel smooths the input field using several steps of diffusion.
 We wil use this kernel to implement the regularization of the inverse problem.
 In lay terms, we prevent the inverted permeability field from having sharp gradients.
 The reasons why it is needed and the derivation of the regularization terms are beyond the scope of this workshop.

 You can find two new functions, `forward_solve!` and `adjoint_solve!`.
 This functions contain all the functionality required for computing the forward and inverse problem, respectively.
 You can simply copy the missing initialisation of the adjoint fields, kernel calls, and boundary conditions from the previous code.